 ▲ DANGER This symbol indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury. ▲ WARNING This symbol indicates a potentially hazardous situation which, if not avoided, could result in death or serious injury. ▲ CAUTION This symbol indicates a potentially hazardous situation which, if not avoided, may result in minor or moderate injury.
-Note: This symbol indicates situations that may result in equipment or property damage accidents only. \bigcirc This symbol indicates an action must not be completed.
+Note: This symbol indicates situations that may result in equipment or property damage accidents only. \bigcirc This symbol indicates an action that should not be performed.